-Make sure that all of your managers embrace the vision, are there to support your employees, and are connecting and inspiring them in the right ways.
+Make sure all of your managers embrace the vision, are there to support people, and are connecting and inspiring them in the right ways.
 A manager is the most direct link to an employee.
-We all know that employees don’t leave jobs, they leave managers.
-Similarly, a great manager can make a world of difference and help and inspire an employee to move mountains and unlock their potential to both help their personal and professional growth and spring the company forward.
-So share this vision with your managers, and cultivate an environment where managers are inspiring, rather than intimating, their employees.
+We all know individuals don’t leave jobs, they leave managers.
+Similarly, a great manager can make a world of difference and inspire their team members to move mountains, unlock their potential to develop their professional growth, and spring the organization forward in the process.
+So share this vision with your managers, and cultivate an environment where managers are motivating coaches, rather than intimidating bosses.
 Everyone wins.

 2. Invest in Your Employees

-Help your employees develop their career path and their progression within the company.
+Help your employees develop their career path and progress.
 This includes recognizing them for hard work and work well done.
 It means giving them feedback, both praise and constructive criticism, being a coach, a mentor, a cheerleader, and a friend.
 It also means listening to them.
 Do your employees have a voice in your company?
-Are you giving them the opportunity to give their feedback, to be listened to and responded to?
-An excellent way of doing this is through a third party survey company.
-Show them you want to hear what they have to say.
+Are you giving people the opportunity to give feedback, to be listened to and responded to?
+An excellent way of doing this is through a third party survey platform.
+Show employees you want to hear what they have to say.
 And then listen and act.

 3. Create a Motivating Office Culture

-Do everything you can to make work a place that people want to be.
-This might include having a social/events team that organizes sports teams, group workouts, yoga sessions, competitions, or fun nights out.
-When you give your employees opportunities to bond, while also providing positive recreational activities, it will both inspire and encourage them.
-They will want to be here.
-They will feel part of something.
-They will also feel taken care of.
-And they will give it their all.
+Do everything you can to make work a place where people want to be.
+This might include having a social events group that organizes sports teams, group workouts, yoga sessions, competitions, or fun nights out.
+When you give employees opportunities to bond, while also providing positive recreational activities, it’ll inspire and encourage them.
+They’ll feel part of something.
+They’ll also feel taken care of.
+And will give it their all.

 4. Be a Kind Leader

-Don’t be the boss that everyone’s afraid of, who rules by fear.
-Though it’s important to have a measure of respect in order to command authority, you also want your employees to know that you’re on their side, you’ve got their backs, and you believe in them.
+Don’t be the boss everyone’s afraid of, who rules by fear.
+Though it’s important to have a measure of respect in order to command authority, you also want your employees to know you’re on their side, you’ve got their backs, and you believe in them.
 So be transparent about what’s going on in the company.
 Share information openly.
 Ask employees to give you feedback, and respond.
-Eat lunch with your employees.
-Talk to them.
+Eat lunch with your employees, even by Zoom.
+Talk with them.
 Joke with them.
 Be approachable.
-Leave your office door open.
-Treat your employees like family.
+Leave your door or Slack channel open.
+Treat your team members like family.

 5. Give Your Employees Ownership

 This starts with hiring right.
-As Rob Catalano states in his article on LinkedIn, don’t hire passengers, hire drivers–people who are passionate about your goals, who are excited for the difference you’re making in the world and can’t wait to jump on board.
-And once they are on board, trust them, and let them run with it.
-Give them the power to move the company forward.
-Allow them to prove themselves.
-Reward them for their hard work.
+As Rob Catalano states in his article on LinkedIn, don’t hire passengers, hire drivers—people who are passionate about your goals, who are excited for the difference you’re making in the world and can’t wait to jump on board.
+And once they’re on board trust them and let them run with it.
+Give employees the power to move the company forward.
+Allow individuals to prove themselves.
+Reward people for their hard work.
 Let them lead new projects, get creative.
-Give them equity.
-This company is your baby, but now it’s theirs too.
-And when they start running with the passion of the company, nothing can put those flames out.
+Give them equity—this organization’s your baby and now it’s theirs too.
+When employees start running with the passion of the company, nothing can put those flames out.

-Happy employees are vital to a successful company.
+Happy people are vital to a successful company.
 As the saying goes, “If you want to go faster, go alone.
-If you want to go further, go together”.
+If you want to go further, go together.”

 Your employees are your team, your family, and your greatest asset.

-Treat them as such, and you will be amazed at the results.
+Treat them as such, and you’ll be amazed at the results.